-The Group is committed to achieving its goals with integrity, high ethical standards and in compliance with all applicable laws, while being a responsible corporate citizen.
+The Group remains committed to achieving its goals with integrity, high ethical standards and in compliance with all applicable laws, while being a responsible corporate citizen.
 The Board has adopted a code of ethics which is regularly reviewed and sets the tone for an ethical culture within the Group.
-The directors are fully committed to these principles, which ensures that the business is managed according to the highest ethical standards, even beyond mere legal compliance, within its operating environment, as well as social, political and physical environment within which the Group operates.
+The directors are fully committed to these principles, which actively ensures that the business is managed according to the highest ethical standards, even beyond mere legal compliance, within its operating environment, as well as social, political and physical environment within which the Group operates.

-Directors attend and actively participate in meetings and are afforded the opportunity to engage meaningfully in Board deliberations and challenge when they have a concern.
+Directors attend and actively participate in meetings that are planned in advance, in accordance with a formal workplan, to ensure the Board operates effectively.
+Board members are afforded with the opportunity to engage meaningfully in Board deliberations and challenge when they have a concern.